-Facet block injections have been proven effective for millions of sufferers.
-This form of treatment offers quick relief and doesn’t require any sedation.
-It’s a lot safer than surgery and has long-lasting effects.
+Medial Branch Blocks, also known as Facet Joint Injections have been proven effective for millions of sufferers.
+This form of treatment offers quick relief and accurate diagnostic value.
+It’s a lot safer than surgery and may provide long lasting relief.

 This minimally invasive procedure works by blocking pain signals.
 It’s used to relieve pain and determine whether or not your symptoms originate from the facet joints, which are found on each side of the vertebra.
 Therefore, it’s both a diagnostic and therapeutic tool.
 Depending on how many joints are involved, you may require one or more injections.

-The effectiveness of facet block injections is confirmed by research.
+The effectiveness of facet joint injections is confirmed by research.
 This treatment method has been shown to provide short- and long-term pain relief.
 Some patients experience major improvements for three months or longer.

-Facet block injections work in several ways.
+Medial Branch Blocks work in several ways.
 First of all, they help detect the source of pain by placing numbing medicine into the joints.
-Additionally, the cortisone injected into the affected area helps suppress inflammation, which further helps reduce pain.
+Additionally, the medication injected into the affected area helps suppress inflammation, which further helps reduce pain.

-In general, patients receive several injections during the same procedure.
+Usually patients receive several injections during the same procedure.
 This allows doctors to identify the source of pain.
-The procedure is performed under X-ray guidance and involves a combination of time-release steroids and anesthetic medication.
-It takes about 30 minutes and provides pain relief for nine months to one year and a half.
+The procedure is performed under X-ray guidance.
+There is generally no down time with the procedure and patients may return to work the same day.

 What Are Facet Joints?

 In order to understand how this procedure works, it’s necessary to know a thing or two about facet joint anatomy.
 Your spine consists of bones that are arranged one on top of the other.
-They are all linked at back by facet joints.
-These tissues help guide motion and stabilize the spine.
+They are all linked by facet joints.
+These joints help guide motion and stabilize the spine.

-Facet block injections can reduce pain and improve your range of motion.
-The corticosteroids injected into your facet joints relieve swelling and inflammation, decreasing the severity of symptoms.
+Facet joint injections can reduce pain and improve your range of motion.
+The medication injected into the facet joints relieve swelling and inflammation, decreasing the severity of symptoms.
 This procedure works best when combined with an exercise program and physiotherapy.

 With a few exceptions, facet block injections are safe for most people.
 If you suffer from diabetes or take antiplatelet or anticoagulant drugs, consult your doctor before undergoing the procedure.

 Interested to find out more about this treatment method?
-Contact us at 347-252-6732 today!
+Contact us at 929-363-0303 or book an appointment today!
 At Unique Pain Medicine, our mission is to help you live pain-free and feel your best.